Table of Contents

-Pulmonary venous pressure also increased in patients with VSDs due to the dilatation and hypertrophy of the left ventricle which is associated with elevated end-diastolic pressure.
-Additionally, patients with a moderate to large VSD are known to have pulmonary overcirculation, elevated pulmonary arterial pressure, and elevated pulmonary capillary pressure.
+Pulmonary venous pressure also increases in patients with VSDs due to the dilatation and hypertrophy of the left ventricle which is associated with elevated end-diastolic pressure.
+Additionally, patients with a moderate to large VSD are known to have pulmonary over circulation, elevated pulmonary arterial pressure, and elevated pulmonary capillary pressure.
 Elevated pulmonary capillary pressure can cause pulmonary edema.

 Cardiac output decreases in patients with VSDs because the blood escapes from the left ventricle to the right ventricle instead of going into the aorta.

-Prolonged elevated pulmonary hypertension is associated with pulmonary arteriolar hypertrophy and persistent pulmonary vascular disease.
-This can elevate the pressure in the right ventricle to surpass that of the left ventricle and cause a reverse of the shunt.
+Prolonged elevated pulmonary hypertension is associated with pulmonary arterial hypertrophy and persistent pulmonary vascular disease.
+This can elevate the pressure in the right ventricle to surpass that of the left ventricle and cause a reversal of the shunt.

 Clinical Features of Pediatric Ventricular Septal Defect

 Small VSDs rarely cause symptoms.
 If symptomatic, patients can complain of mild exertional dyspnea.
 Small VSDs are usually an incidental finding due to the hearing of a murmur during a routine physical examination.

 Moderate VSDs can cause excessive sweating, difficulty with feeding, and tachypnea.
 Patients with moderate VSDs usually have problems with gaining weight unlike those with small VSDs who grow normally.
 These symptoms are usually obvious by the age of 3 months.